cosmos72/stmx/README.md

   input/output.
 More details in the paragraph INPUT/OUTPUT DURING TRANSACTIONS below.

-  Note: STMX allows using transactional memory both inside and outside atomic blocks, but be aware that accessing transactional memory from outside atomic transactions is only intended for **debugging** purposes at the REPL: in a program it can cause a lot of problems, due to inconsistencies and due to other threads not being notified when a transactional memory location is updated.
+  Note: STMX allows using transactional data both inside and outside atomic blocks, but be aware that accessing transactional data from outside atomic transactions is only intended for **debugging** purposes at the REPL: in a program it can cause a lot of problems, due to inconsistencies and due to other threads not being notified when a transactional memory location is updated.
   Future versions may remove this convenience hack and replace it with a cleaner, stricter mechanism.
-  In a program, **always** make sure that all code that uses transactional memory is directly or indirectly executed inside an `(atomic ...)` block.
+  In a program, **always** make sure that all code that accesses transactional data is directly or indirectly executed inside an `(atomic ...)` block.

-- `TRANSACTION` declares that a method or function is an atomic transaction, and is actually just a macro that wraps the body of a function or method in an `(atomic ...)` block.
+- `TRANSACTION` declares that a method or function is an atomic memory transaction, and is actually just a macro that wraps the body of a function or method in an `(atomic ...)` block.
   In the past, it was suggested as a more convenient alternative to `ATOMIC`, but for various stylistic reasons the current recommendation is to avoid it.
-  The main reason is that it encourages performing too many operations inside an atomic block, including irreversible ones as input/output, which has unpredictable behaviour and should be **really** avoided.
+  The main reason is that it encourages performing too many operations inside an atomic block, including irreversible ones as input/output, which has impredictable behaviour and should be **really** avoided.
 Examples:

         (transaction
           (defun get-foo-values (obj)